The great ones always back up what they say and level up when it matters most.

 The state record, which Pash seems very capable of challenging, is 3:59.8 by Marty Liquori of Essex Catholic in 1967, which is the only sub 4 ever run by a NJ high school runner.

-ALL SHE DOES IT WYNN
+ALL SHE DOES IS WYNN

 Sianni Wynn thought about defending her 400 title, but the sophomore at Pennsauken changed her mind because she wanted to challenge the state's fastest 100 and 200 sprinter instead, Naylah Jones of Timber Creek.